ethersphere/swarm/swarm/docs/smash/smash.rst

 2. The auditor retrieves the other supporting structures (guardian data, smash chunk hashes and the MASH-es, partial verification masks).
 (FIXME Do I know what partial verification masks are?
 FIXME)
 3. The auditor starts by verifying the MASH root and the signature and checks the integrity of the support data.

-I fall the data checks out, the audidor may then send out the audit request
+If all the data checks out, the audidor may then send out the audit request

 The automated collective audit process works as follows: